aevri/barrie-bear/barrie_bear.md

 "I could carry it on my back" said Heigh, "or better still, perhaps we could borrow a trap, and then we could have a good day out at the seaside."
 Jason asked if he could go, and of course Jimmy and Timmy wanted to as well.
-No doubt the same could be said hr the Beaver boys except poor Rory.
+No doubt the same could be said for the Beaver boys except poor Rory.
 Barrie-Bear was kind but firm.
 "I think," he said as nicely as he could, "that if Heigh would be good enough to take us, we had better restrict the numbers on this trip and I